Leadership

 Richard Crews was born in Queens, New York, and raised in Phoenix, Arizona.
 His leadership is rooted in faith-based initiatives and community collaboration.
 Richard currently serves as the Director of Programs at the Human Services Campus.
 He formerly served as Community Impact Manager of Thriving Together for Valley of the Sun United Way, a birth to career initiative to ensure that all children and young adults in Phoenix realize their full potential.
 He has been privileged to speak on numerous panels and facilitate workshops across the country addressing issues pertaining to collective impact, race, power and privilege, and many other challenges facing today’s educators and scholars within the education system.
 Above all, Richard holds two things closest to his heart, his family and working in solidarity with historically disenfranchised communities.

-Leslie Kyman Cooper is the Consumer Protection and Advocacy Section Chief of the Arizona Attorney General.
-Leslie also served as general counsel of a large community college district, and as Education Unit Chief of the Arizona Attorney General’s Office.
+Leslie Kyman Cooper, chair of the Board of Directors of ALWAYS, is an attorney who has practiced law in Arizona in both public and private roles for some 30 years.
+Most recently, she served as Chief Counsel for the Arizona Attorney General’s Civil Litigation Division.
+She was previously Consumer Protection and Advocacy Section Chief and Education Unit Chief.
+Leslie also served as general counsel of a large community college district.
 Before that, she worked for nearly twenty years in private practice.
-An Arizona native, Leslie has contributed to the community by volunteering with New Pathways for Youth, Beth El Congregation, North High School Musical Arts Association, Boy Scout Troop 619, and the State Bar of Arizona.
+An Arizona native, Leslie has contributed to the community by mentoring a student through New Pathways for Youth, volunteering in many capacities at Beth El Congregation, serving as president of the North High School Musical Arts Association, being Treasurer of Boy Scout Troop 619, and working on various committees for the State Bar of Arizona.

 Mary O'GradyMary R. O’Grady, JD – Osborn Maledon